sufirumii/SAM2-Zero-Shot-Tumor-Segmentation/README.md

 # SAM2-Zero-Shot-Tumor-Segmentation

-Zero-shot brain tumor segmentation in MRI scans using Meta's SAM 2 with an automatic prompt generation engine.
+Zero-shot brain and breast tumor segmentation in MRI scans using Meta's SAM 2, driven by an automatic prompt generation engine — no fine-tuning, no labeled data, no manual clicks.

 ## Overview